Silverton Christmas Market: 2025 Dates & Info

 Vendor Market and Shopping On-site:

-The 2021 vendor market will have a rotating assortment of local vendors.
+The 2025 vendor market will have a rotating assortment of local vendors.
 It is your typical Oregon hippie market.
 Handmade beard oils, candles, “crafts”, and things.
-I’m sure you can find some gifts for friends here if you try hard enough.
+I’m sure you can find some gifts for friends here if you lower your standards and try hard enough.

 Nearby Lodging:

-Of course, you may stay at the Oregon Garden Resort and they have packages starting at just $149.
+Of course, you may stay at the Oregon Garden Resort and they have packages starting at just $461 a night for a family of 4.
+They do charge full price extra for kids over age 6.
 But you may also stay at various locations around town to save some money.

 Here are a few local Inns and even an RV Park for those of you traveling via motor home.